The Quiet Luxury

 These are not wellness upgrades.
 They are baseline requirements.

-A properly designed home continuously filters particulate matter, neutralizes toxins, regulates humidity, and circulates oxygen without announcing itself.
+A properly designed home continuously moves, filters, purifies, and renews the air, regulating particulate matter, humidity, and oxygen levels without announcing itself.

 Silence is part of the system.

-Salt integration,m mineral surfaces, and passive purification methods reinforce what machines alone cannot accomplish.
+Salt integration, mineral surfaces, and passive purification methods reinforce what machines alone cannot accomplish.

 Nature solved this centuries ago.
 We simply stopped listening.